-Once collected, the samples must be analyzed by the University of Minnesota.
-Submit the completed Liming Materials Analysis Request Sheet with your samples and mail them to the University of Minnesota Soil Testing Laboratory.
+Once collected, the samples must be analyzed by the University of Minnesota Soil Testing Laboratory.
+The Liming Materials Analysis Sheet can be downloaded from the University of Minnesota Minnesota Agricultural Liming Materials website.
+Submit the completed form with your samples and mail them to the University of Minnesota Soil Testing Laboratory.

 Once you receive your results, submit the analysis results to the MDA using the Ag Lime Analysis Submission Form, Ag Lime Analysis Submission Form.
 The University of Minnesota will not forward analysis results to the MDA.